 What's the difference between refugees, migrant asylum seekers?

-Currently, there are nearly 80 million people around the world who have been forced to flee – more than ever before – and #COVID19 has only made the challenge of seeking safety more difficult.
+Currently, there are nearly 80 million people around the world who have been forced to flee – more than ever before.
 These are refugees and asylum seekers.

 There’s been confusion and debate over the use of these terms to describe the plight of those on the move.
-Here’s a closer look at the distinct differences between a refugee, asylum seeker, immigrant, and migrant.
+Here’s a closer look at the distinct differences between a refugee, asylum seekers, immigrants, and migrants.

 Who is a refugee?